 Total hysterectomyremoves the uterus, ovaries, and fallopian tubes.

-Sometimes radiation is done before surgery to shrink the tumor and make it easier to remove.
+Sometimes radiation is done to shrink the tumor after surgery and chemotherapy.
 Radiation therapy uses high-energy X-rays to kill cancer cells or stop their growth.

 Palliative care is another important part of treating your cancer.
 It is not always the same as hospice care.
 You can still get treatment, but you also get care for pain, emotional stress, and other issues related to your cancer that can affect your quality of life.